Emotional Design: Concept

 Emotions are a fundamental aspect of human experience, and our emotional responses to people, places, and objects are shaped by a complex interplay of factors.
-As Peter Boatwright and Jonathan Cagan point out, “emotion is human, and its reach is vast".
+As Peter Boatwright and Jonathan Cagan point out, "emotion is human, and its reach is vast".
 In the current marketplace, successful companies are not just creating good products, but also producing captivating ones that not only attract consumer attention, but also influence their demands and increase their engagement based on both the product's performance and how it makes them feel.

 Emotional design is also influenced by the four pleasures, identified in Designing Pleasurable Products by Patrick W. Jordan.
-In this book Patrick W. Jordan builds on the work of Lionel Tiger to identify the four kinds of pleasures.
-Jordan describes these as “modes of motivation that enhance a product or a service.
-Life is unenjoyable without appreciating what we do, and it is human intuition to seek pleasure.”
+In this book Jordan builds on the work of Lionel Tiger to identify the four kinds of pleasures.
+Jordan describes these as "modes of motivation that enhance a product or a service.
+Life is unenjoyable without appreciating what we do, and it is human intuition to seek pleasure."
 The idea of incorporating pleasure into products is to provide the buyer with an added experience.
-Patrick W. Jordan points out in his book that a product should be more than something functional and/or aesthetically pleasing and it should evoke an emotion through the use of pleasures.
+Jordan points out in his book that a product should be more than something functional and/or aesthetically pleasing and it should evoke an emotion through the use of pleasures.
 Although it is hard to achieve all four pleasures into one product, by simply focusing on one, it might be what can bring a product from being chosen over another.
 The four pleasures that could be implemented into products or a service are: